 There are an estimated 10,000+ hedge funds in the U.S. today.
 Hedge Funds are estimated to manage approximately $3 trillion in assets, but because all hedge fund data is self-reported, the exact number is unknown.
 Estimates of new assets flowing into hedge funds exceed $60 billion on average for the last few years.

 The term “hedge” is used loosely and does not always mean that a hedging technique is being used.
 In fact, hedge funds use a wide array of strategies, and sometimes they are not “hedged” against the market at all.

-Hedge funds are usually structured as partnerships, with the general partner being the portfolio manager, making the investment decisions, and the limited partners as the investors.
-Hedge fund managers aim to produce much higher returns than mutual funds or other investment vehicles and try not to be dependent on the market.
+Hedge funds are usually structured as partnerships, with the general partner being the portfolio manager, making the investment decisions, and the limited partners are the investors.
+Hedge fund managers aim to produce much higher returns than mutual funds or other investment vehicles and try not to be dependent upon the market.
 Many times, markets with high volatility are even preferred, since this sometimes yields the highest returns.

-While hedge funds themselves are thought to be unregulated, hedge fund managers and traders are subject to the same market rules and regulations as any other trader.
-The beauty of hedge funds is that they can employ a multitude of strategies and they can invest in many more commodities than mutual funds can.
+While hedge funds themselves have few regulations, hedge fund managers and traders are subject to the same market rules and regulations as any other trader.
+The beauty of hedge funds is that they can employ a multitude of strategies and they can invest in more asset classes than mutual funds can.
 This may include real estate, art, PIPEs, soybeans, even website domain names.

 The hedge fund manager may also use more sophisticated and riskier techniques such as leverage, short-selling, asset-backed lending, arbitrage, or a variety of other techniques in order to garner maximum returns for investors.
 Hedge fund managers may also engage in derivatives trading.
 As the name implies, derivatives derive their price from an underlying security.
 Options and futures are forms of derivatives and there is a certain amount of leverage inherent in derivatives trading.